uscensusbureau/run-sas/README.md

 - [`check_all_logs`](check_all_logs) checks the log files one more time and saves the output for record keeping.
 - A `.ksh` file must have 'eXecution' privileges to run.
 See `chmod` command documentation.

-## `sas_log_check` & `do_one_sas_batch` Korn Shell (.ksh) Script
+## `sas_log_check` & `do_one_sas_batch` scripts

-This Korn shell script can either be run from another .ksh script or run directly from the command line.
-Its main advantage is that it automatically checks the `.log` file for known SAS problems – EACH TIME.
+These Korn shell scripts can either be run from another `.ksh` script or run directly from the command line.
+Its main advantage is that it automatically checks the `.log` file for known SAS problems each time.

+## Checks

-The SAEB team worked with other branches to implement what we felt is the best set of things to check.
+These scripts include what we felt is the best set of things to check.
 This script is called by various other "flavors" of SAS scripts so that only one version needs to be maintained.
-The internal workings of the script are out of scope for this document but the following are the items currently (July 2015) checked:
+The  following are the items currently (July 2015) checked:

-- **SEVERE Checks - Must be corrected** – if not possible **Branch Chief Approval required**.
+- SEVERE Checks: Must be corrected
 - ERROR: an error, typically means the program did not complete
-- warning                common sign of a critical problem
+- warning: common sign of a critical problem
-- uninit                        For Uninitialized
+- uninit: For Uninitialized
-- truncate                        Especially when reading a `.txt` or CSV file (ASCII – Flat File)
+- truncate: Especially when reading a `.txt` or CSV file (ASCII – Flat File)
-- repeats of BY values        Merge probably giving incorrect results
+- repeats of BY values: Merge probably giving incorrect results

+### Highly problematic checks

-### **HIGHLY Problematic Checks** – Should be corrected  - Should be 'rare'.
+Should be corrected, should be 'rare'.

-if not possible note and get peer reviewer approval.

 - Invalid argument
 - End of line